Before a Task Begins (Safety Talk)

 After you consider the factors that could possibly affect you at an individual level during the task, you need to ensure that you have the correct tools for the job.
 You must also take into account whether the correct personnel are present for the work task as well.
 Having the correct tools and personnel in place prior to a work task beginning ensures that you are able to complete it safely and efficiently.
 When the correct tools or personnel are not in place, then shortcuts are often taken to make up for the missing parts of the equation, which puts everyone at risk.

 Taking the time to go through the proper steps to ensure all the safety procedures are followed and all of the necessary safeguards are in place is critical.
 Every single safeguard is important.
 The more safeguards that are put into place and are followed for a work task, the less likely an incident will occur that results in injury or property loss.
 Considering human performance factors and ensuring the correct tools are in place are two basic safe work practices.
 There can be many more that need to be put into place before a work task can begin.

 There are many things that need to be considered prior to a work task beginning- even just a simple one.
-While this talk may make it seem like it is a drawn out process, for most tasks it is not.
+While this talk may make it seem like it is a drawn-out process, for most tasks, it is not.
 It is just a reminder to think about all the different considerations that need to be thought of as well as actions that need to be taken prior to a work task beginning.
-Proper preplanning is critical to safe and efficient operations of every work task.
+Proper preplanning is critical to the safe and efficient operations of every work task.

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!